 What metrics or research did Warner Bros see that would result in having to get Peter Jackson to put his name on The War of the Rohirrm is a question that needs to be asked.
 Because, up until recently, Philippa Boyens, who helped write the screenplay for both The Lord of the Rings and The Hobbit trilogies, was at the forefront for promoting the movie and in charge of its narrative direction.

 Member berries galore are in this trailer aside from the use of the live action movies at the start of the trailer to Peter Jackson’s name.
 From the use of Miranda Otto being the narrator, Oliphaunts, a Watcher in the Water, the Great Eagles, and Saruman (Japanese trailer), to making sure that many of the settings, clothing, and items are similar or exactly replicated to what was shown in the movies, and even seeing rings being collected and Mordor being mentioned it is all being used to draw in Tolkien fans.
-But on the subject of clothing, one outfit Héra is wearing is completely out of place for Tolkien’s Middle-eartth: the skintight outfit she has on in a couple of the scenes.
+But on the subject of clothing, one outfit Héra is wearing is completely out of place for Tolkien’s Middle-earth: the skintight outfit she has on in a couple of the scenes.

 Problem is, there are far too many unneeded references to The Lord of the Rings movies which probably explains, along with Héra’s arc, the bloated runtime of two hours and 10 minutes for a movie that was originally supposed to be 90 minutes long.